Linear Model and Extensions: A case study

 \section{A case study}

 I will use the dataset from \citet{royer2015incentives} to illustrate the regressions for count outcomes.
-The \ri{R} code is in \ri{code21.3.R}.
-From the regression formula below, we are interested in the effect of two treatments \ri{incentive_commit} and \ri{incentive} on the number of visits to the gym, controlling for two pretreatment covariates \ri{target} and \ri{member_gym_pre}.
+From the regression formula below, I will estimate the effects of two treatments \ri{incentive_commit} and \ri{incentive} on the number of visits to the gym, controlling for two pretreatment covariates \ri{target} and \ri{member_gym_pre}.